+Conflicts of Interest: OCC believes that the proposed changes are consistent with Core Principle P and the CFTC Regulations thereunder.
+CFTC Regulation 39.25 requires that a DCO establish and enforce rules to minimize conflicts of interest in the decision-making process of the DCO, establish a process for resolving such conflicts of interest, and have procedures for identifying, addressing, and managing conflicts of interest involving members of the board of directors.
 OCC's proposed changes to its governance documents establish policies and procedures to identify, mitigate or eliminate and document the identification, mitigation, or elimination of conflicts of interest in the decision-making process involving directors or senior managers of OCC.
 OCC believes these proposed changes assist in promoting the integrity of OCC's governance arrangements by helping to ensure that potential conflicts of interests are identified when they arise, and that such conflicts are subject to a transparent and uniform process of review, mitigation or elimination and documentation.
-By incorporating the proposed changes intended to address conflicts of interest related to directors and senior managers, OCC believes this will help to reduce conflicts that could undermine the decision-making process or interfere with fair representation and equitable treatment of clearing members or market participants.
-Therefore, OCC believes the proposed changes help to foster cooperation and coordination with persons engaged in the clearance and settlement of securities transactions, consistent with Section 17A(b)(3)(F).
+Accordingly, OCC believes that the proposed changes are consistent with Core Principle P and the CFTC Regulations thereunder.